 More almonds means more protein and more almond flavour, which is an important consideration.

 Our pick for best Almond Milk based on Almond content

-Pureharvest Activated Almond Milk Organic Unsweetened Original ($3.41 at Coles) contains 7% almonds.
+Pureharvest Activated Almond Milk Organic Unsweetened Original ($3.40 at Woolworths) contains 7% almonds.
 With more than double many of the other brands we looked at, Pureharvest is the winner by far.

 Try it in this recipe: Blueberry Tea Cake with almond milk, wholemeal flour, coconut sugar and blueberries.